-Given the undeniable popularity of BuzzFeed-style quizzes, we believe it should be a key component of your inbound marketing strategy.
+Given the undeniable popularity of BuzzFeed-style quizzes, we believe they should be a key component of your inbound marketing strategy.
 Since everyone loves taking them, marketers should use them to increase their social media presence and get more traffic and leads.
 So today, we’ll answer all your questions about how to make a Buzzfeed quiz.
-Let’s begin?
+Let’s begin.

 Firstly, What Is a BuzzFeed Style Quiz?

 BuzzFeed quizzes are basically personality quizzes that primarily include a bunch of questions about choices and preferences.
 The user receives outcomes based on their inputs.

 Did you know that 96% of users who start BuzzFeed quizzes finish them?
 Well, it’s true.
 BuzzFeed quizzes are engaging and they provide personalized outcomes.
 Who would want to stop midway?

 Well, we will tell you how you can create your own BuzzFeed quiz, but before that, let’s tell you why they are amazing!

 How good is it when work mixes up with fun?
 We think it’s perfect.
 And, that is why BuzzFeed quizzes work.
 These quizzes are all about moment marketing.
 And since they are so topic-buzzy, they drive engagement.

 For example, on April Fool’s Day, wouldn’t you find this quiz fun?
 It’s almost forcing you to click on it.

 Okay, would you like to read a generic blog about different 2020 disasters, OR would you prefer a quiz that tells you “Which 2020 disaster are you?”
 We’ll choose the latter definitely.
 The reason is basic.
 We’d want something that tells us about us and not the entire world.
 BuzzFeed quizzes are personal as they give personalized results based on your answers.

 3. They Are Shareable